Dramatic video shows semi toppling police car on Wyoming highway - News 12 Now

-ELK MOUNTAIN, Wyo. — Dramatic video of a tractor-trailer toppling onto a Wyoming Highway Patrol car shows just how windy it can get on the high plains.
+ELK MOUNTAIN, Wyo.
+(CBS News) — Dramatic video of a tractor-trailer toppling onto a Wyoming Highway Patrol car shows just how windy it can get on the high plains.

 The truck was driving on Interstate 80 in southern Wyoming on Tuesday when it blew over onto the parked patrol car.
 No one was inside the patrol car, and Patrol Lt.
 David Wagener says the truck’s driver and a passenger were not hurt.